AdamUlicny/EcoParse/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**EcoParse** is a powerful and flexible tool designed to extract species-level data from large documents like PDFs.
+**EcoParse** is a powerful and flexible tool designed to extract species-level data from PDFs.
 Using a combination of scientific name recognition (GNfinder), taxonomic verification (GBIF), and Large Language Models (LLMs), EcoParse automates the data collection process for ecological research.

 Unlike rigid scripts, EcoParse is fully configurable.
 You can define exactly what data fields you want to extract for each species—whether it's conservation status, habitat type, elevation range, or any other piece of information present in the text.